-Planning on visiting Thailand and now you are wondering if you will have to worry about mosquitoes biting you.
+Planning to visit Thailand and now you are wondering if you will have to worry about mosquitoes biting you.
 Then you are right in doing so, there is no way to avoid them.
 You do have to take precautions to protect yourself from them.

-What you should do instead, is learn how to protect yourself against mosquitoes especially if you’re travelling with children.
+What you should do instead, is learn how to protect yourself against mosquitoes especially if you’re traveling with children.
 We all know children are the first victims of every mosquito.

 When Are Mosquitoes Around?

-The simple reality is that mosquitoes are always around in Thailand.
-Thailand has a tropical climate, it is heat and humid, in other words, it is a perfect climate for mosquitoes to reproduce.
+The reality is that mosquitoes are always around in Thailand.
+Thailand’s tropical climate is hot and humid, in other words, it is a perfect climate for mosquitoes to reproduce.

 Because of this, mosquitoes are around and active in Thailand all year long.

-There are times in the day where you will be at more risk.
-Those being in the mornings roughly at sunrise between 5 am to 8 am and in the evenings at sunset between 5 pm to 8 pm.
+There are times in the day when you will be at more risk.
+Those are in the mornings roughly at sunrise between 5 am to 8 am and in the evenings at sunset between 5 pm to 8 pm.

-That doesn’t mean that you should avoid going between those times but just take reasonable precautions.
+That doesn’t mean that you should avoid going out between those times but just take reasonable precautions.

-In case you are visiting the northern Thailand places like Chiang Mai or Pai that has jungles, you will find more mosquitoes there, whereas in the South, where there are more islands and open space you will find less mosquitoes.
+In case you are planning to visit places in northern Thailand like Chiang Mai or Pai that have jungles, you will find more mosquitoes there.
+Whereas in the South, there are more islands and open spaces you will find fewer mosquitoes.

 What About Diseases?